Medal of the V Centenary of Saint Barbara: Requirements and allowance

 The award of the Medal may be imposed by the chaplains on the occasion of an act related to the Artillery Weapon or its Patron.
-The granting instances, provided for concessions in their own right, must be sent to the Military Artillery Arm or Archbishopric, depending on the applicant, being granted in everything by the Military Archbishop or Military Ordinary, in the absence of the former.
+The granting instances, who have the right to provide concessions, must submit their requests to the Military Artillery Arm or Archbishopric, depending on the applicant, being granted in everything by the Military Archbishop or Military Ordinary, in the absence of the former.
 The period for awarding the medal began on December 4, 2021 and will end on December 4, 2022, except for an extension decreed by the Military Archbishop.